noahdm4321/AI-Portfolio/04_Othello/README.md

 ﻿# Othello

+##### While this program is functional, it is not optimized.
+I am currently working on optimizing the training algorithm to play more effectively.

 ## Goal:
 ##### The goal of the game is to have the majority of your disks showing your color on the board at the end of the game.